1. What is a co-op Preschool?

 At Pied Piper, our goal is to allow children to grow and develop at their own rate in a comfortable and nurturing environment.
 Most forms of "discipline" are served in the form of redirection.
 Adults help the children learn to negotiate and use their words, not physical contact.
 The idea is to help the child learn how to work things out on their own, with assistance from the adults.
 This is a skill we nurture because it is an important skill, especially for those moving on to Kindergarten.

 Yes!
+We ask that you please call first to talk with us and allow at least a week to schedule.
 Please click this link to schedule a tour.
 Please note; you must tour the school prior to filling out an application.

 We are a nut-free school.
 Any allergies that children may have are posted for teachers and parents to reference at all times.